Route 100 Regional

 Select the image at right to view a larger map of the Route 100 Regional treatment facility.

 Disposal of effluent, water that leaves a sewage treatment facility, is handled through land application at approximately 19 spray and drip irrigation areas located primarily within the newly constructed residential developments.
 It is anticipated that 30 irrigation areas will be part of the WWTP.
 Phase One of the WWTP consisted of building a secondary treatment aerated lagoon with two cells divided by a baffle, storage lagoon, and effluent pump station with a control building.
-Phase Two will consist of adding two sequential batch reactors to the treatment processes constructed in Phase One.
+Phase Two added two sequential batch reactors to the treatment processes constructed in Phase One.